Rick St. PeterEmail: firstname.lastname@example.org

 or by appointment

 Richard St. Peter is an award-winning stage director, producer, and educator with nearly 15 years experience in professional theatre.
-He is currently an Assistant Professor of Theatre at Clemson University where he teaches courses in directing, structure of drama, theatre appreciation, and theatre history.
+He is currently an Assistant Professor of Theatre at Clemson University where he teaches courses in Directing, Structure of Drama, Theatre Appreciation, Dramatic Literature, and Theatre History.

-Since 2006, Mr. St. Peter has served as a visiting lecturer at Rose Bruford College in London, England.
+Since 2006, Dr. St. Peter has served as a visiting lecturer at Rose Bruford College in London, England.
 He has also taught or guest lectured at the University of Kentucky, Texas Tech University, Centre College, Asbury College, Christopher Newport University, Virginia Commonwealth University, the University of Toledo, and others.
-A 2007 participant in the LaMaMa/Umbria International Directors Symposium held in Spoleto, Italy, he is a member of the Lincoln Center Theater Directors Lab, and a member of the Stage Directors and Choreographers Society (formerly SSDC).